mi-ayala/Latex-Templates/README.md

 # Latex-Templates
-Templates that I use for work
+Templates that I use for work.

+It is a basic latex template to write down reports.

+It compiles with XeLatex